translate/translate/docs/commands/option_psyco.rst

 By default it is switched on, so you can safely ignore this option and benefit from psyco optimisations anyway.

-Note psyco only works on i386 architectures.
+.. note:: psyco only works on i386 architectures.

 To install psyco, you can look for it in your distribution's packages, or obtain it here: http://psyco.sourceforge.net/